Ultimate Guide to ARF Charges

 1. Fund Manager Charge

-This is an annual charge levied by the ARF provider’s fund manager for the ongoing investment management of your ARF.
-Known as the FMC, this charge is dependent on the fund’s asset construct, as well as its management style (active or passive), and normally starts at an average market level of 0.50% PA, dependent on the size of your ARF investment.
+This is an annual charge levied by the ARF provider’s fund manager for the ongoing investment management of your ARF, plus the provider administration services.
+Known as the FMC (or base AMC), this charge is dependent on the fund’s asset construct, as well as its management style (active or passive), and can sometimes be as low as 0.50% PA for ARFs exceeding 500K.

 Note: Choosing the appropriate fund, or a mix of funds, should be determined by your risk tolerance, age, overall asset holdings, income objectives, succession objectives, and ESG preferences.